Generic Name: irinotecan (EYE ri noe TEE kan)

 Brand Name: Camptosar

 Irinotecan is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Irinotecan is used to treat cancers of the colon and rectum.
 It is usually given with other cancer medicines in a combination chemotherapy.

 Irinotecan may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about irinotecan?

 Irinotecan can cause severe diarrhea, which can be life-threatening if it leads to dehydration.
-You may be given medications to prevent or quickly treat diarrhea.
-Call your doctor whenever you have diarrhea during your treatment with irinotecan.
+You may be given medicines to prevent or quickly treat diarrhea.

 What should I discuss with my healthcare provider before receiving irinotecan?